My Audience

 My Terms of Service

 Having abandoned the digital killing fields of Twitter/X, I know what I don’t want in an online community.
-This Substack should be a place for honest and useful conversation, on more or less any topic.
+This Substack should be a place for productive conversation, on more or less any topic.
 But intentions matter.

 There will be an ironclad no-assholes policy, enforced with the apparent capriciousness of a bolt of lightning.
 If you ever find yourself wondering whether to say something vicious to another subscriber here, please take a moment to wonder some more.
 Just like in life, once you’re gone, you’re gone for good.